 Corbyn waged his campaign against austerity and cuts by the Tory government, not the least of which were the police cuts implemented, which came into the spotlight after the London and Manchester terrorist attacks.
 UK foreign policy was also a punching bag for Corbyn, having been the leader of the Stop the War Coalition that opposed the Iraqi and Libyan interventions which have destabilised the Middle East into the extremist breeding grounds where some of the terrorists came from.

-The irony of such a great victory for the hard-leftist Corbyn is that not only was he opposed by the mainstream of his party for most of his tenure as leader.
-The 68-year-old was also a 100-to-1 longshot to become Labour leader in the first place.
-He barely scraped enough nominations from Labour MPs to contest the 2015 Labour Leadership election, in a socialist party that had been dragged to the centre over the course of 30 years.
+The irony of such a great victory for the hard-leftist Corbyn is that not only was he opposed by the mainstream of his party for most of his tenure as leader, but also that the 68-year-old was also a 100-to-1 longshot to become Labour leader in the first place.
+He barely scraped enough nominations from Labour Parliamentarians to contest the 2015 Labour Leadership election, in a socialist party that had been dragged to the centre over the course of 30 years.

 In the aftermath of the Brexit vote, the Parliamentary Labour Party staged a coup d’etat against Corbyn, declaring no confidence in its leader, before the Labour electorate re-elected Corbyn with an even greater mandate.
 This general election has all but consolidated the Labour Party as not the centrist party it was under former Prime Minister Tony Blair, but the party of Jeremy Corbyn.